Tara Hedican: Athletic career

 As a member of the University of Guelph Gryphons Wrestling Team, Hedican won four Ontario University Athletics (OUA) (2001, 2002, 2003, 2004) and three Canadian Interuniversity Sport (CIS) (2002, 2003, 2004) gold medals in the 65 kg weight class.
 She was the OUA Athlete of the Year in 2003, a three-time CIS first team All-Canadian, and the CIS Outstanding Female Wrestler of the Year and University of Guelph Female Athlete of the Year in 2002 and 2003.
 She was also a two-time OUA Russell Division all-star in 2001 and 2002 as a rugby player.
 Hedican became the first Canadian woman to win a World Junior Wrestling Championship when she won the 63 kg class in 2001.
 Her career highlight was the Pan American Championships gold medal in 2003.
 Her highest placing at a non-junior world championship was 8th place in 2005 in the women's 63 kg. division.

 Education

 Within her second year of university was not only an athlete but a coach and referee, while being a member of the Eabametoong First Nations in Ontario.

 Hedican completed her Bachelor of Arts in History at the University of Guelph in 2006.
-She then attended D'Youville College and received her Master of Science with a concentration in Secondary Education and Teaching in 2009.
+She then attended D'Youville University and received her Master of Science with a concentration in Secondary Education and Teaching in 2009.
 Hedican completed her Professional Master of Arts in Public Administration in 2012 at Queen's University.
 She is currently pursuing her Advanced Coaching Diploma through the Canadian Sport Institute of Ontario.